apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 with minimal changes to the codebase.

-Update: There is a cost to this: MRv1 support is lost wihtout
+Update: There is a cost to this: MRv1 API support is lost.

 ### MRv1 support via `org.apache.hadoop.mapred.FileOutputFormat`

-A price of not subclassing `FileOutputCommitter` is that the code used to wrap and relay the MRv1 commitment protocol to the V2 `FileOutputCommitter` will not work: the new committer will not be picked up.
+A price of not subclassing `FileOutputCommitter` is that the code used to wrap and relay the MRv1 API calls protocol to the `FileOutputCommitter` will not work: the new committer will not be picked up.

 This is visible in Spark, where the V1 API is exported from the `RDD` class